dosisod/css-fish/README.md

 # css-fish
 Obtains size of browser window without JS

-By bruteforcing the window size using css selectors, one can determin the screen dimentions of any user, even through TOR
+By bruteforcing the window size using css selectors, one can determine the window size of any user, even through TOR

 ![Bypass Tor](/img/tor.png)